Watercraft, Algae are Double Whammy for Manatees in 2016

 Also this year, manatees along Florida’s east coast are exposed to algal blooms in the Indian River Lagoon (IRL).
 In the north IRL, small numbers of manatees have once again started to die from an ongoing Unusual Mortality Event that has killed more than 150 manatees and is believed to be tied to a loss of seagrass linked to algal blooms that started more than four years ago.
 In the southern IRL, manatees are swimming through putrid waters impacted by discharges from Lake Okeechobee.
 As in the north IRL, there are concerns that these prolonged blooms will shade and kill seagrass, eliminating the manatees’ primary food source (and an important habitat for other marine species).

 Be sure to contact Florida’s governor, whose support for comprehensive protections of our statewide waters is pivotal.
-We encourage all citizens to get more involved with their local environmental groups and to share these issues with other civic and community groups, because dirty water and a sick environment not only threatens our environment, but also our health, economy, and quality of life.
+We encourage all citizens to get more involved with their local environmental groups and to share these issues with other civic and community groups, because dirty water and a sick environment not only threaten our environment but also our health, economy, and quality of life.
 Most importantly, stay engaged, even when the blooms and news headlines disappear.
-We have a long road ahead of us to truly protect our waters and we need everyone’s sustained voice to get us there.
+We have a long road ahead of us to truly protect our waters, and we need everyone’s sustained voice to get us there.